 You can use REST APIs to generate a short-lived access token.
 This default, on-demand token is not tracked on the UI.

 /controller/api/oauth/access_token.
-You will need the API Client name and Client Secret to generate the token.
-For example:
+You will need the API Client name, the Client Secret, and to specify

 Be aware that:

-- For controllers before 4.5.9, an authentication header is required in the request as shown below:
+- For Controllers < 4.5.9, an authentication header is required in the request as shown below:

 - The token generation API requires an authentication header with username and password and the oAuth request body to successfully request a token.